justin-calleja/argv-cmd-lib/README.md

   const parsedArgvLookup = Object.fromEntries(namedParsedArgvs);
 ```

-… and then pass `namedParsedArgvs` to each command instead of the previous version which only passed `namedArgvs` (the yet unparsed `argv`s).
+… and then pass `parsedArgvLookup` to each command instead of the previous version which only passed `argvLookup`.
 The example in [./example-adhoc](./example-adhoc) directory takes this approach.

 ### Try running example-adhoc/index.js to see the output it prints out